grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/01 Overview.md

 <Blockquote mod="note" title="">

-To work with the browser module, ensure you are using the latest [k6 version](https://github.com/grafana/k6/releases), and install a Chromium-based browser on your machine.
+To work with the browser module, make sure you are using the latest [k6 version](https://github.com/grafana/k6/releases), and install a Chromium-based browser on your machine (such as [Google Chrome](https://www.google.com/chrome/)).

 </Blockquote>